 Hi, I’m Vonda Covington, I’m a family law attorney in Richmond Texas.
 I just wanted to explain to you about collaborative divorce in Texas, which is also known as collaborative law.

 In a nutshell, the parties agree in advance not to fight each other in court.
 They each hire attorneys who are trained in collaborative divorce law and those two attorneys, one representing one spouse and one representing the other spouse, then choose other people to be on the collaborative team.

 Usually in collaborative divorce in Texas, we have a neutral mental health professional and we also have a neutral financial professional on our collaborative team.

 The Mental Health Professional in Collaborative Divorce

 The role of the mental health professional is twofold.
-That person helps with the communications around the conference table, which at times can become a little uncomfortable and the mental health professionals really do a good job of helping us get past any kind of communication problem where people are getting emotional.
-Very often with just a couple of questions.
-Sometimes they’ll ask us to break, but they’re responsible for keeping the communication flowing and keeping it going in the right direction.
+That person helps with the communications around the conference table, which at times can become a little uncomfortable and the mental health professionals really do a good job of helping us get past any kind of communication problem where people are getting emotional, very often with just a couple of questions.
+Sometimes they’ll ask us to break.
+They’re responsible for keeping the communication flowing and keeping it going in the right direction.

-The other thing that the mental health professional does is, if we have children in the marriage, and we’re having to decide some parenting issues, they basically meet with the parents offline and help them work out a parenting agreement which involves, all of the rights and duties, what the parenting times are going to be, and whether or not there’s going to be child support.
-All of those things they put together and then they come back into the collaborative meeting with that.
+The other thing that the mental health professional does is, if we have children in the marriage, and we’re having to decide some parenting issues, they meet with the parents offline and help them work out a parenting agreement which involves all of the rights and duties, what the parenting times are going to be, and whether or not there’s going to be child support.
+All of those things they put together and then they come back into the collaborative meeting with the parenting plan.